WSDOT/pubwebfuturescope/README.md

 # webfuturescope
-A repository of ideas how to improve the UX of the public website
+A repository of ideas how to improve the UX of the public website and InsideDOT